PixarAnimationStudios/OpenUSD-proposals/proposals/selfAssemblingModelHierarchy/README.md

 ### Additional API

-To further simplify usage of model hierarchy for developers, this proposal also advocates introducing `IsAssembly` and `IsComponent` methods on `UsdModelAPI`, along with associated cached prim flags and traversal predicates.
+To further simplify usage of model hierarchy for developers, this proposal also advocates introducing `IsAssemblyModel` and `IsComponentModel` methods on `UsdModelAPI`, along with associated cached prim flags and traversal predicates.

+To better clarify what it means to be a "model group", this proposal recommends deprecating `IsGroup` in favor of `MayContainComponentModel`.

-This proposal also recommends `IsModel` should be deprecated in favor of `IsModelHierarchy` and should be equivalent to (`IsGroup() || IsComponent()`).
+This proposal also recommends `IsModel` should be deprecated in favor of `MayContainOrIsComponentModel` and should be equivalent to (`MayContainComponentModel() || IsComponentModel()`).

-The `UsdPrimIsModel` predicate should be deprecated in favor of `UsdPrimIsModelHierarchy` and should be equivalent to `UsdPrimIsGroup || UsdPrimIsComponent`.
+Prim flag predicates should be be added to match these APIs.

 The USD core API could also provide ranges to iterate explicitly over `assembly` or `component`  prims, skipping over the intermediate prims.
 This might be easier to provide in C++20 (with the forthcoming ranges specification) and could be deferred until that point.